-The state of Virginia defines possession as physically carrying the substance, keeping the drug within reach or containing it within a residence or vehicle’s personal space.
-While unique situations can affect interpretation or meaning of regulations, Virginia strictly enforces regulations regarding the possession of marijuana.
+The state of Virginia defines possession as physically carrying the substance, keeping the drug within reach, or containing it within a residence or vehicle’s personal space.
+While unique situations can affect the interpretation or meaning of regulations, Virginia strictly enforces regulations regarding the possession of marijuana.

 Arrest in Virginia for Marijuana Possession

 Following an arrest for possession of marijuana, the individual may be charged and found guilty.
 This, in accordance with Criminal Code § 18.2-251.
 Within that code, specifically at Virginia Criminal Code § 18.2-250.1., a guilty charge of a Class 1 misdemeanor will result from being found in violation of that law.
 The associated penalty is that of up to 30 days in jail and/or a maximum of $500 in fines.
 The court may also require deferment of additional proceedings with a judgment of conditional probation if the arrested party has no prior criminal history.
 That clean record must include no charges relative to marijuana, narcotics or prescription medications.